How to File FBAR Online in 2022 – A Guide for Expats

 To avoid double taxation, when expats file, they can file additional forms to claim IRS measures such as the Foreign Tax Credit or the Foreign Earned Income Exclusion.
 Unfortunately, tax treaties don’t in themselves exempt expats from having to file.

 Expats also have additional US reporting requirements in 2022 too, if they have a foreign registered business for example, or foreign financial assets.

 One notable US reporting requirement that affects millions of US expats is reporting foreign bank and other financial accounts by filing a Foreign Bank Account Report, or FBAR.

 Who has an FBAR filing requrement?

-The requirement to file an FBAR affects any American who has a total of over $10,000 in foreign registered financial accounts at any time during a calendar year.
+The FBAR reporting requirement affects any American who has a total of over $10,000 in foreign registered financial accounts at any time during a calendar year.